Azure Management Portal (Media Services)

 When you delete a Media Services account, all Media Services metadata records are deleted along with your account.
 Deleting the Media Services account does not delete the associated storage account or the blob data.

 When accessing your Media Services account programmatically, you must supply your Media Services account name and either your primary or secondary access key.
 They correspond to your client name and secret (password), respectively.
 Use Manage Keys to view and regenerate your primary and secondary Media Services access keys and to also synchronize any new storage account keys with your Media Services account.
-For more information, see Connect to Media Services Using the Media Services SDK.
+For more information, see Connecting to Media Services with the Media Services SDK for .NET.

 On the Dashboard page you can view the Media Services account information and usage metrics.
 You can also monitor the number of queued encoding jobs as well as failed, queued, and active tasks for encoding jobs.
 You can choose to monitor your data for the last 6 hours, 24 hours, or 7 days.
 Note, to start monitoring data you must first configure storage monitoring for your Media Services account.

 For information on how to monitor your account, see How to Monitor a Media Services Account.